 Perhaps for this reason, the most malicious of the false allegations directed at Mark Pritchard were of the sexual kind.
 These were obviously employed in a calculated attempt discredit his character and his work, by implying he does not practice what he teaches.
 However, nothing could be further from the truth.
 Those who spread such false claims did so incredibly deceitfully and callously.

-For example, Mark Pritchard was accused of “sexual inappropriateness” for entering a relationship with Angela Pritchard, to whom he is now happily married.
+For example, Mark Pritchard was accused of “sexual inappropriateness” for entering a relationship with Lara Atwood, to whom he is now happily married.
 There was nothing inappropriate about their relationship whatsoever.
-Angela was thirty years old at the time they commenced their relationship, but anonymous detractors attempted to infantilize and demean her, portraying her as some kind of immature hapless girl who was supposedly being exploited to “serve” Mark Pritchard.
+Lara was thirty years old at the time they commenced their relationship, but anonymous detractors attempted to infantilize and demean her, portraying her as some kind of immature hapless girl who was supposedly being exploited to “serve” Mark Pritchard.
 In reality, two adults who have made clear they love each other very much entered a relationship on equal terms.
-Mark and Angela have been happily married for years now, and co-write books and run a website together.
+Mark and Lara have been happily married for years now, and co-write books and run a website together.
 The attempts to cast their loving relationship as something “inappropriate” were just nasty, spiteful, underhanded gossip.